moduware/styleguide/README.md

 “Style” covers a lot of ground, from “use camelCase for variable names” to “never use global variables” to “never use exceptions.”
-This project holds the style guidelines we use for nexpaq code.
-If you are modifying a project that originated at nexpaq, you may be pointed to this page to see the style guides that apply to that project.
+This project holds the style guidelines we use for Moduware code.
+If you are modifying a project that originated at Moduware, you may be pointed to this page to see the style guides that apply to that project.

 Our [C++ Style Guide][cpp], [Objective-C Style Guide][objc], [Java Style